History of the SkyHawk binocular

 In 2003, Oberwerk was offered a smaller and lighter 20/40×100 by another Chinese optics manufacturer.
 This new model was an unabashed clone of the highly-regarded Japanese-made Miyauchi Bj-100iB, but had a retail price that was less than half that of the Miyauchi, and also much less than our 25/40×100 Long-Range Observation binocular.
 From an optical-quality standpoint, it was quite good considering the low price, but not in any way a competitive threat to our higher-end products.
 So we proceeded with a small order of 12 units to fill a price gap in our product line.
 Shortly after adding this new binocular to the Oberwerk website, we were approached by Miyauchi, who was understandably “not flattered” that a Chinese company had copied the design of their binocular.
 They asked us not to carry this product, and in exchange, they would give Oberwerk lowest-possible dealer pricing on Miyauchi products.
 We accepted Miyauchi’s offer, and removed it from our product line.
 It was a fortuitous decision- within a year we became the largest Miyauchi dealer in the USA, out-selling all other dealers combined for 7 straight years, until Miyauchi ceased production in 2010.

 A few years after the Miyauchi agreement, Oberwerk formed a joint-venture with Yunnan Opto-Electronics, and obtained exclusive rights to the 25/40×100 Long-Range Observation Binocular for North America.
 This left SkyHawk in a dilemma, as they could no longer obtain the model 9401.
 So they introduced the “new and improved“ model 9600, which- you guessed it- was the Miyauchi clone that we discontinued at Miyauchi’s request.
 Some minor cosmetic changes were made, and 25x eyepieces were supplied instead of 20x.
-But the big change was the price- which was now at same level as the higher-end Oberwerk products!
-To justify this, SkyHawk created a wildly-inaccurate comparison between the 9600 and the Oberwerk BT-100-45 on their website.
+But the big change was the price- which exceeded the high-end Oberwerk models!
+Attempting to justify this, SkyHawk created a wildly-inaccurate comparison between the 9600 and the Oberwerk BT-100-45 on their website.

 SkyHawk 9600 vs. Oberwerk 25/40×100 Long-Range Observation binocular